a21liltr/TheQueue/README.md

 This project implements a heterogeneous distributed queuing system designed for managing supervision sessions.
 It consists of three components: a student client, a supervisor client, and a server.
 Communication between the clients and the server is facilitated through ZeroMQ.
 Application developed by Lili Tran (a21liltr).
 ## Features
-- **Student Client** (TBD): Allows students to join a queue for supervision.
+- **Student Client** (Java): Allows students to join a queue for supervision.
-- **Supervisor Client** (TBD): Enables supervisors to provide supervision, send messages and dequeueing the students once attended.
+- **Supervisor Client** (Java): Enables supervisors to provide supervision, send messages and dequeueing the students once attended.
 - **Server** (C#): Centralized component that handles all communication between student and supervisor clients.

 ## Prerequisites